iamfortune/BCH-titbits/nucleic acids.md

 - uric acid is formed as an end product of purine catabolism in humans.

 chemical formular of coffee is ("1,3,7 trimethyl xanthine").

+- pyrimidine nucleosides include cytidine and uridine.

+- the de0oxyrinucleoside of thymine is called thymidine and non-deoxythymidine